PhD, MPhil Accounting & finance

 During the application you'll be asked for the following:

-- research proposal detailing the subject area and topic to be investigated; please use the guidance above and attach this with your application
+• research proposal, clearly demonstrating the potential contribution both in theory and practice; please use our guidance above and attach this with your application

 By filling these details out as fully as possible, you'll avoid any delay to your application being processed by the University.